Phone

 Being a divorce lawyer has some unique challenges.
 One of the most difficult is the emotions involved.
 I cannot count the number of times that I have heard people ask “why are you urging me to agree with them?
 Aren’t you fighting for me?”
 Sometimes people reject every suggestion the other person makes just because it came from them.
 It does not matter if it is the perfect solution to the problem.
 If it comes from the other person, it must be bad.
 I know that all lawyers in family law have come across this problem, and I am sure that everyone who has been through a divorce or custody battle has felt this way.

-Yet, you may be in this same situation.
-When you step back and look at what you have done, whose side would you be on?
+You may be in this same situation.
+Are you making really fair assessments of your situation?
+When you step back and look at what you have done, would you think it was a good idea if it was someone else?
 Which is reasonable?
 Is it reasonable to hoard everything to yourself, when for years you have been sharing it equally?
 Is it reasonable to completely reject the other person because the two of you have disagreements?
 And what is really reasonable with your children in mind?

 There are some family law attorneys who will look at the situation, see blood, and go into a frenzy like a mindless shark.
 They will frantically rip things apart with no mind to the morality or what is in the clients’ best interests.
 In that case, I hope that karma is real, because they will end up as dung beetles in their next life.
 However, if you find a good family law attorney, they will see the blood and be an ER doctor—try to staunch the bleeding to heal everyone.

-I want you to think about the situation further through that family.
-Maybe they are fighting now.
+I want you to think about the situation further through the lens of the children.
+Maybe the parents are fighting now.
 But with some counseling, some good guidance from moral and ethical attorneys, and some deep reflection, they may be brought to see why it is best to come to an agreement to have equal time with the children and equal division of the assets.
 Because they both agreed to a separation plan, they both feel some ownership of the agreement.
 They both feel like they had some part in it.
 A judge, who ends up knowing very little about the parties and the situation, did not decree from on high what the result would be.
 No one is ever happy with that.
 And they can now move forward toward being better co-parents so that their children can grow up healthy and happy.

 Which situation do you want?
 When you think about your life until your child is 18, do you hope that you will be able to have nice, decent birthday parties where everyone who loves the child can attend?
 Do you want to be able to both attend the child’s graduation?
 Do you want your child to have the beautiful wedding she deserves, or have the reception ruined by fighting parents?